Confirmation and refutation of very luminous galaxies in the early universe: Methods

 To maximize sensitivity, we used natural weighting for the imaging.
 The resulting 1~mm continuum map has synthesized beam FWHM of $0.^{\prime\prime}91\times0.^{\prime\prime}67$ with $1\sigma$ sensitivities of $28\,\mu\mathrm{Jy}~\mathrm{beam}^{-1}$ for the continuum.
 We do not identify any line features at the target position and thus produce the 1~mm continuum map from all channels.

-In Figure~\ref{fig:noema}, we show the NOEMA 1.1-mm intensity contours overlaid on the NIRCam color image around CEERS-93316.
+In Extended Data Figure~\ref{fig:noema}, we show the NOEMA 1.1-mm intensity contours overlaid on the NIRCam color image around CEERS-93316.
 We do not detect emission at the position of CEERS-93316, with a 3$\sigma$ upper limit of 0.084~$\mathrm{mJy}~\mathrm{beam}^{-1}$.
-This provides an upper limit of its dust-obscured star formation rate of $\sim$20--200~$M_\odot$~yr$^{-1}$ with a modified black body with dust temperature $T_{\rm d}=$ 40--70~K and a typical spectral index of $\beta_{\rm d}=1.8$, being consistent with the SFR estimate of $20\pm10\,M_\odot$/yr reported by \citep{zavala23}.
-This rules out the possibility that CEERS-93316 is a dusty starburst galaxy with SFR $\gg$~200~$M_{\odot}$~yr$^{-1}$, while a moderately star-forming (SFR $<$~200~$M_{\odot}$~yr$^{-1}$) dusty star-forming galaxy scenario remains.

-On the other hand, the NOEMA observations revealed relatively bright continuum emission from a nearby ($\sim1.^{\prime\prime}5$) galaxy at 9$\sigma$ significance.
-We estimate $0.56\pm0.07$~mJy with an optimized aperture.
-This is in good agreement with the previous report of SCUBA2 850~$\mu$m emission of $0.64\pm0.26$~mJy \cite{zavala23}, implying that this neighboring galaxy is the main contributor to the aforementioned detection.
+On the other hand, the NOEMA observations revealed relatively bright continuum emission at 9$\sigma$ significance from a nearby ($\sim1.5^{\prime\prime}$) galaxy with a photometric redshift $z \approx 4.9$, very similar to the spectroscopic redshifts of CEERS-93316, CEERS-DSFG-1 (also detected at millimeter wavelengths), and other several galaxies in the field (see below and Extended Data Table~\hyperref[table:redshifts]{1}).
+We measure a 1.1~mm flux density $0.56\pm0.07$~mJy with an optimized aperture.
+This is in good agreement with the previous report of SCUBA2 850~$\mu$m emission with $0.64\pm0.26$~mJy \citesupp{zavala23}, implying that this neighboring galaxy is the main contributor to the SCUBA2 detection.

-\subsection{Near-Infrared spectroscopy and data reduction}
+\subsection{Near-infrared spectroscopy and data reduction}

 /NIRSpec multi-object spectroscopic observations (DDT program \#2750; PI: P.\ Arrabal Haro) were executed on UTC 2023 March 24-25 using the PRISM/CLEAR combination of disperser and filter.
-The Micro Shutter Array \citep[MSA;][]{Ferruit2022} was configured to observe 147 faint-object targets.
-The observations consisted of 3 sequences of 3 nodded integrations, each with 9 to 10 readout groups in NRSIRS2 readout mode, for a total combined exposure time of 18387~s.

-Three-shutter slitlets were employed, enabling a three-point nodding pattern to facilitate background subtraction.
 The prism disperser covers the wavelength range 0.6 to $5.3\,\mu$m with varying spectral resolution $R \equiv \lambda/\Delta\lambda \approx 30$ at $\lambda = 1.2\,\mu$m to $>300$ at $\lambda > 5\,\mu$m.
 The low resolution of the prism at bluer wavelengths aids the detection of faint UV continuum and the Ly$\alpha$ break, while the higher resolution at red wavelengths facilitates the detection of redshifted optical rest-frame emission lines.